rakadityas/auth-lab/README.md

 > Built from a role's competency map for an accounts/identity engineer.
 Product
 > names have been intentionally left out; this is the transferable depth.

+### ELI5 — what is this course, in simple words?

+Think of a website as a building.
+This course teaches you how to be the person who designs the doors:

+- **How do we know who you are?** (login, passwords, passkeys)
+- **How do we let another app vouch for you?** ("Sign in with Google" — OAuth, OIDC)
+- **After you enter, how do we remember you?** (sessions, tokens)
+- **What are you allowed to touch inside?** (authorization)
+- **What if you lose your key, or a thief steals it?** (recovery, MFA, risk checks)
+- **How do we keep records, keys, and many companies safe in one building?**
+  (audit logs, key management, multi-tenancy)

+Each module = one lesson to read + one small real system to run on your computer and break on purpose.
+You learn by seeing attacks fail (and succeed, when the protection is turned off).

 ---

 ## Who this is for